madewithkoji/koji-docs/ios-quirks.md

 ---

-## touch events on added DOM nodes
+## Touch events on added DOM nodes
 iOS won't register a click/touch event to an element added after DOM load.
 This example should get click events working in Safari and iOS for both static and updated elements.
 Read more [here](https://www.quirksmode.org/blog/archives/2010/10/click_event_del_1.html).

 html